Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 In addition to the dead space problem, they had not foreseen miniaturized mainstream CO2 sensors could be easily broken by the disposable adapters.
 This happened because the disposable adapters are now relatively bigger and stronger!

-These are common defects of a TG-970P CO2 sensor kit (P909).
-The design is impractical.
+These are common defects of a TG-970P CO2 sensor kit (P909), implying the design is impractical

 For hardwired Ethernet networking, a Life Scope VS bedside monitor equipped with a non-isolated Ethernet LAN interface when connecting to a real-time LAN network is a danger to the patient.
 It is mandatory to observe patient electrical safety by using a network isolation unit to protect the patients.